 The tiny off-shore Portuguese possession of Macao, a stone's throw from Communist China, held its fifth Grand prix motor car race, November 16.

-The tiny off-shore Portuguese possession of Macao, a stone's throw from Communist China, held its fifth Grand prix motor car race, November 16.
+Background: The tiny off-shore Portuguese possession of Macao, a stone's throw from Communist China, held its fifth Grand prix motor car race, November 16.
 The crowds were not as large as last year, but several hundred people made the sea crossing from Hong Kong.

 The premier prize is GBP300 and the Grand Prix Trophy.
 The course is 3.8 miles long and the race covers 60 laps, 228 miles.